NeoGranular/lanyon/_posts/2016-06-28-martial-god-chapter-01-10.md

 Outside the door, missing a night's sleep, He Quanxin was waiting for him.

-He hadn't interfered in He Yiming's choice at all.
+He hadn't interfered in He Yiming's selection process at all.
 After attaining the sixth layer of the Internal Energy, one has the capability to grow by himself and could choose what to cultivate according to his own interests.
 However, He Quanxin had placed huge expectations on He Yiming, thus, he was quite concerned about latter's choice.

 "Yiming, what did you choose?"